 Therefore, the region could also consider strategic network expansion in combination with adoption of Transit 2.0 policy, along with density increases in new rail corridors.
 For example, if the regions were to prioritize expansion of only four rail lines, they could see significant increases in ridership at approximately half the capital cost.
-Standing up only the Green Line expansion, Frisco Line, McKinney Line, and Southwest TEXRail and Silver Line East would drive upward of 20% increase in ridership versus the Transit 2.0 policy scenario including any ridership increases on existing lines from network effects.
-Expansion of these four lines would require ~\$7B in capital expenditures.
+Standing up only the Green Line expansion, Frisco Line, McKinney Line, and Southwest TEXRail and Silver Line East would drive an approximately 11% increase in ridership versus the Transit 2.0 policy scenario, excluding any ridership increases on existing lines that may occur because of network system effects.
+Expansion of these four lines would require only \$7.4B in capital expenditures.

-By comparison, standing up all nine proposed lines drives an approximately 5 percentage point increase in ridership versus standing up the key four lines (from an ~20% increase in ridership for the four key lines to a ~25% increase in ridership for all nine lines).
-However, this would require the region to invest a total of ~\$15B in capital costs.
+By comparison, standing up all nine proposed lines drives an approximately 2 percentage point increase in ridership versus standing up the key four lines (from an 11% increase in ridership for the four key lines to a 13% increase in ridership for all nine lines), excluding any ridership increases on existing lines that may occur due to network system effects.
+However, this would require the region to invest a total of ~\$14.6B in capital costs.